 The open spaces in the wood pastures, where sanicle and primrose bloom, were maintained by herded animals, their numbers determined by community regulation.
 Bryophytes abound where pollards were taken from the alders and the oak.
 The Caledonian forest was the Highlander’s wood-store – here he cut crucks for his home and here his cattle fed in the early winter.
 We should see these places as a living part of our history.
 We should love them the more for the way that our past is alive and manifest in their flowers, lichens and mosses.

 Of course we cannot turn back the clock and replicate exactly the world of the charcoal burner, the tan barker and the peasant farmer, nor should we try.
 But we can and we must try to achieve the same result in modern ways.

-We can reintroduce grazing, remove the rhododendron, bring in a legal obligation to control deer, plant the right tree in the right place, and reclaim the sites of ancient woods from the gloomy and arid Sitka while there is yet time.
+We can reintroduce grazing by large herbivores, remove the rhododendron and other invasive species, bring in a legal obligation to control deer, save the Scottish wildcat from extenction and reintroduce other missing predators, plant the right tree in the right place, and reclaim the sites of ancient woods from the gloomy and arid Sitka while there is yet time.
 Let our priorities include the quality of care of our native woods, just as they include the quality of care of Scotland’s built heritage.
 Posterity deserves no less.